This page covers what RoPA requires, common mistakes, and how to build and maintain it efficiently.

 Step 7: Document retention.
 How long is the data kept and what triggers deletion?

 Step 8: Document security measures.
-Technical and organizational measures appropriate to the risk.
+Technical and organizational measures appropriate to the right.

 Step 9: Build the RoPA document.
 Spreadsheet, dedicated tool, or other structured format.
 The format does not matter; the content does.